Greece Moments Greece Moments

 Grammata Beach in the far north of the island

-From here we will make our way back, which can be taken either along the mountainside or along the coast.
-The pure hiking time is two hours to the inscriptions of Grammata and back.
+From here we make our way back, either along the mountainside or along the coast.
+The hiking time is two hours to the inscriptions of Grammata and back.

 syros ano meria norden blüten